 Exploration forms part of Capstone's strategy to grow our production profile.
-In addition to the ongoing exploration at our Cozamin and Minto mines aimed at increasing mine life and throughput, we have a portfolio of early stage base metals exploration projects that have the potential to add to production over the longer term.
+In addition to the ongoing exploration at our Cozamin and Minto mines aimed at increasing mine life, we have a portfolio of early stage base metals exploration projects that have the potential to add to production over the longer term.

 Our exploration focus is in mining friendly jurisdictions, with preference given to areas where a team is in place and the permitting process is well understood.
 In addition to our own exploration properties, investments have been made in exploration partnerships and joint ventures with exploration-focused companies and we continue to evaluate additional opportunities on an ongoing basis.

 Our continued focus on developing exploration opportunities at our operating mines has yielded great results with the Cozamin Mine mill throughput tripling since start up in 2006, and the mine life extending from three years at start up to nine years currently in reserve, with further exploration opportunities.
 At Minto Mine, our discovery of ten deposits in six years has allowed us to more than double the mill throughput since start up in 2007 and has extended the mine life to 2022 with further underground exploration opportunities.
 We aim to continue ongoing exploration programs at both mines to provide organic mineral resource growth.

 The Iron Oxide-Copper-Gold (IOCG) belt stretches over a length of almost 1,200 kilometres from just north of Santiago in the south, to the city of Antofagasta in the north along the coastal cordillera of Chile.
 The belt is one of the most prospective IOCG provinces in the world and hosts numerous large copper deposits, including Candelaria operated by Freeport-McMoRan (470Mt at 0.95% Cu) and Manto Verde operated by Anglo American (350Mt at 0.75% Cu).